-The CAPEX figures include: SSE's adjusted capital expenditure in its Thermal generation (all business activities); hydro generation CAPEX; and flood protection spend in its electricity distribution networks business.
-Between 2019/20 and 2020/21, SSE's water-related CAPEX decreased by 26% (this reflects the impacts of the coronavirus pandemic).
+The capex figures include: SSE's adjusted capital expenditure in its Thermal generation (all business activities); and hydro generation capex.
+Between 2020/21 and 2021/22 SSE's water-related capex decreased by 6%.

-The OPEX figures include: SSE's OPEX spend for its Thermal generation (water-related spend) (including deprecation); hydro generation OPEX (including deprecation); and costs of SSE's meteorological team.
-Between 2019/20 and 2020/21, SSE's water-related OPEX increased by just over 2%.
+The opex figures include: SSE's operational expenditure in relation to its Thermal generation (GB fleet only).
+Between 2020/21, and 2021/22 SSE's water-related opex decreased by 17%.